NormalVR/Normcore-Documentation/docs/guides/network-profiler.md

 }
 ```

 Let's try out this new version.
-We've included a copy of it in the "Basketball Shooter (Optimized)" scene in the sample project if you'd like to try it out.
+We've included a copy of it in the "Basketball Shooter (Optimized)" scene in the [sample project](https://github.com/NormalVR/Normcore-Samples/releases/latest/download/Normcore-Network-Profiler.zip) if you'd like to try it out.
-// TODO: Link the sample project again

 <video width="100%" controls><source src={profileOptimized} /></video>